 DNA is a long molecule found in the nucleus of cells.
 It encodes the genetic instructions for normal cell function.
 You can acquire DNA mutations from your parents or acquire them from something in the environment, sometimes having a negative impact on health.
 Scientists have found both types of DNA mutations are involved in breast cancer causes.

-Certain inherited DNA changes are known to greatly increase your risk for breast cancer, the ACS explains.
+Certain inherited DNA changes are known to increase your risk for breast cancer, the ACS explains.
 For example, normal BRCA genes (BRCA1 and BRCA2) are tumor suppressor genes, meaning they put the brakes on abnormal cell growth.
 But inherited BRCA mutations don’t suppress abnormal cell growth, greatly increasing your risk of breast cancer, as well as other cancers.
-Not every woman with an inherited BRCA mutation, however, will develop cancer, a fact illustrating the complexity of breast cancer causes.
+Not every woman with an inherited BRCA mutation, however, will develop cancer, illustrating the complexity of breast cancer causes.

 Most breast cancers have several acquired gene mutations.
 While various environmental exposures to certain chemicals and radiation likely contribute to the mutations, so far the causes of most acquired DNA mutations linked to breast cancer are still unknown.